shikeyaa/shikeyaa/README.md

 ### Hello World 👋

-- 🔭 I’m currently working on ... a doggy application for Android and my porfolio
+- 🔭 I’m currently working on ...
+Machine Learning for Android and my UX Design porfolio
 - 🌱 I’m currently learning ...
 UX Design and Mobile App Development
 - 👯 I’m looking to collaborate on ... any projects that can build my skills
 - 💬 Ask me about ... my new career interest